 The combined knowledge, expertise and experience of our tax team means that you can be confident that you are receiving the best possible advice when it comes to tax and your business.
 We work side by side with clients, to ensure that they are fully informed of changes to legislation or opportunities for tax reliefs.

-Our tax team can help you to reduce the tax burden on your business and aid in tackling the complexities of the modern tax system.
+Our tax team here in Cornwall can help you to reduce the tax burden on your business and aid in tackling the complexities of the modern tax system.

-Personal TaxWe prepare personal self assessment tax returns for many of our clients ranging from retired people with modest means to wealthy individuals with a number of different business and investment interests.
+Personal TaxWe prepare personal self assessment tax returns for many of our clients ranging from retired people with modest means, to wealthy private clients with a number of different business and investment interests.

 In addition to preparing your personal tax return for you, we can also offer help and advice on minimising your personal tax liabilities and on planning for your future.

-Inheritance TaxEven if you have already taken advice about IHT and have the appropriate arrangements in place, if this was done more than two or three years ago it is quite possible that subsequent legislation has meant that the advice and therefore the planning is now out of date.
-It is wise to review one’s IHT arrangements on a regular basis.
+Inheritance TaxEven if you have already taken advice about Inheritance Tax and have the appropriate arrangements in place, if this was done more than two or three years ago it is quite possible that subsequent legislation has meant that the advice and therefore the planning is now out of date.
+It is wise to review one’s Inheritance Tax arrangements on a regular basis.

 Property TaxWe specialise in property tax and can offer advice on tax for both landlords and property developers, whether individuals, partnerships or corporate entities.